Get Lighting Right the First Time. Reef Tank & Saltwater Aquarium Illumination | BRStv Buying Guide

 The shimmer occurs when light reflects off the surface of the water creating that natural-looking flicker.
 Exactly what you would see in the ocean as sunlight passes through the surface and onto the reef.
 There is an entire range of shimmer you can choose from these days from something like the Kessil which produces a very strong, natural-looking shimmer all the way through something like T5 Fluorescent which produces zero shimmer effect.
 Most of the others fall somewhere in the middle.
 What level of shimmer do you like to see?

 Some LEDs give you the option to add or change out the lenses.
 This could be as simple as a diffuser to cut back on the shimmer and better blending or something that will change the angle of the output.
 This helps you accommodate various tank sizes and shapes or focus the light to penetrate deeper into the tank where you need it.
-While not all lights offer functional lenses, if this feature interests you, take the time to research your options.
+While not all lights offer functional lenses, take the time to research your options or understand what the output will be based on the fixture's lenses.